solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

    On the other hand, monitoring and managing SQL Server 2019 itself is very much the [same process as you would normally perform for any SQL Server system](https://docs.microsoft.com/en-us/sql/relational-databases/database-lifecycle-management?view=sql-server-ver15).
 You have the same type of services, surface points, security areas, and other control factors as in a stand-alone installation of SQL server.
 The tools you have available for managing the Master Instance in the SQL Server BDC are the same as managing a stand-alone installation, including SQL Server Management Studio, command-line interfaces, Azure Data Studio, and third party tools.

    For the cluster components, you have three primary interfaces to use: The cluster administration portal, kubectl (Kubernetes tool), and the Kubernetes dashboard.

+   The cluster administration portal can be used to monitor and troubleshoot your SQL Server 2019 Big Data cluster.

+   The cluster administration portal allows you to:

+   - Quickly view number of pods running and any issues
+   - Monitor deployment status
+   - View available service endpoints
+   - View controller and SQL Server master instance
+   - Drill down information on pods, including accessing Grafana dashboards and Kibana logs

 ## Checklist of preferred objection handling